 Rioja Shawlette by Hilary Smith Callis is a good beginner or next steps style shawl.
 Bands of garter give way to beautiful eyelet lace sections.
 A single skein is all you need.
-I think it would look stunning in Malabrigo Sock Ochre, for a bright summery pop of colour or Cote d’Azure for something more sophisticated.
+I think it would look stunning in Nurturing Fibres Supertwist Sock in the colour Pear, for a bright summery pop of colour or Aged Leather for something more sophisticated.

 Anne Hanson’s Almost Ovals is a lovely twist on lace and cables and would be great for a knitter wanting to try out lace in a 2ply yarn.
 A single skein of Malabrigo Lace would be enough for the small stole.
 Wouldn’t it make a show-stopping accessory in Bergamota?
 Bold not your style, opt for something more elegant and muted in Simply Taupe.

 Slightly more challenging is the Lace Edge Cowl by Debbie Bliss, with lace every row there is no relaxing on the purl rows.
 This cowl uses a single skein of Debbie Bliss Rialto Lace and is finished item is utterly gorgeous.
 Try a pretty muted shade like Candy or a bright bold Fuschia for a real statement piece.

 If you are looking for something that features oodles of lace and bags of style look no further than the latest issue of PomPom Magazine.
 These lace tops, Talavera by Amanda B Collins and Alcomar by Hanna Maciejewska are exceptional designs and would make a wonderful addition to your summer wardrobe.

 I hope you have enjoyed our first stitches series.
 Please share your lace knitting projects using the hashtag #tangledyarnuk on Instagram and Twitter.

 Join us for Lace: Two | Stocking Stitch in mid-June.